Little pageants on the prairie

 A scrappy pioneer family is brought to life each year in two towns that played a prominent role in the life of Laura Ingalls Wilder.

 The Laura Ingalls Wilder pageant in Walnut Grove, Minn., attracts fans from around the world.

 It's morning in the Little Town on the Prairie, and we're thumbing through the guest book at the Prairie House Manor B&B.

 "I can't believe we are in the 'Little Town' where Laura grew up,'' one woman wrote.
 "This is truly a dream come true,'' wrote another.

 So many little girls, so many dreams.
 When Laura Ingalls Wilder wrote her nine books about growing up on the American frontier of the 1870s and 1880s, she had no idea her idealized portrait of pioneer life would be such powerful medicine to so many.

 Most people are elated to see the real places where Laura lived.
 A few, perhaps those who cherished her most, are deflated.

-"When you're little, it's all so warm and fuzzy, so sentimental,'' says devoted fan Jennifer Smith of Lake Forest, Calif., over breakfast.
+"When you're little, it's all so warm and fuzzy, so sentimental,'' said devoted fan Jennifer Smith of Lake Forest, Calif., over breakfast.
 "Now, I think, 'What a miserable life they led.' ''